IUSCA/bioloop/tests/README.md

 ### Using server-side state in test

 If a test needs to get/set the server-side state before or after it runs, it can be accomplished by making calls to the API layer.

-For authenticated API routes, the token that will need to be included in the `Authorization` header can be read from `localStorage` inside a test, thus:
+For authenticated API routes, the token that will need to be included in the `Authorization` header can be read from `localStorage` inside a test, and then used in a HTTP request to the API.

+The below example illustrates getting a token, and using it to retrieve datasets via a network call to the API layer, with the help of Playwright's `APIRequestContext` API.

 ```
-test('test that needs to get/set server-side state', async ({ page }) => {
+test('test that needs to get server-side state', async ({ page }) => {
   ...
   // It's necessary to visit a route in the app first before accessing `localStorage`
   await page.goto('/');

   const token = await page.evaluate(() => localStorage.getItem('token'));
   // use retrieved token to make API calls
+  const response = await request.get(`${config.apiBasePath}/datasets`, {
+    headers: {
+      Authorization: `Bearer ${token}`,
+    },
+    ignoreHTTPSErrors: true,
+  });
+  const retrievedDatasets = await response.json();
   ...
 })
 ```
-After retrieving the token, either `axios` or Playwright's `APIRequest` API can be used for making network calls from within a test.

 ---
 ## Running tests locally